zachaysan/nca/content/answers/http_get_request.markdown

 ---
-title: Perform an HTTP get request
+title: Perform an HTTP(S) get request
 ---

-# Perform an HTTP GET request in Nim
+# Perform an HTTP or HTTPS GET request in Nim

 Performing get requests in Nim is pretty simple.